Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_timeflip_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_timeflip_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_timeflip_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_timeflip_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_timeflip_timer_ - Default: 30 - How often the time scale should change.\
 _randomat_timeflip_duration_slow_ - Default: 3 - How long the time scale should change for when slow.\
 _randomat_timeflip_duration_fast_ - Default: 30 - How long the time scale should change for when fast.\